Why David Goggins is wrong about mid-life motivation.

 The central dilemma you now face is that whether you like it or not, you do NOT have permission from yourself to succeed.
 As a result, all progress and production is being actively resisted.
 The handbrake is firmly on and no matter how hard you try to just stay hard and forge on, you cannot.
 This is not because there is anything wrong with you, it is simply a loving restriction from your unconscious mind because certain aspects of your current set up are not safe.

-without addressing the safety concerns, that would be reckless and lead to certain calamity.
+If you were to have permission to fully show up and maximise your energy and focus without addressing the safety concerns, that would be reckless and lead to certain calamity.
 Once you address the necessary requirements to make your life safe again, then the handbrake is released, and you are free to power-up!

 Self-permission